Rental Income Through Real Estate Investments

-However, before you come to a decision regarding either of the above-mentioned options, you need to know why either of the two strategies is the right one for you.
+However, before you decide on either of the options mentioned above, you need to know why either of the two strategies is the right one for you.

 Cash Flow option

 A cash flow strategy is by far the simpler of the two.
-Cash flow is inherently a less complex strategy when compared to capital gains.
+Cash flow is inherently a less complicated strategy when compared to capital gains.

-It basically involves investing only in commercial or multi-family properties.
+It involves investing only in commercial, multi-family properties, or residential rental real estate.
 The type of properties that tend to give a markedly high rental yield per annum.
-This essentially means that the overall rental income of such a property is significantly higher than the expenses required to keep it.
+A high rental yield essentially means that the overall rental income of such a property is significantly higher than the expenses required to keep it.

 The key to maintaining cash flow is to ensure that the property offers a high rate of rental income.
-The expenses associated with the ownership of the property must be covered by the rental income.
-This means that maintenance and property taxes will be paid in full.
+The rental income must cover the expenses associated with the ownership of the property, which means that maintenance and property taxes will be paid in full.
 Also, there will still be a hefty sum left over every month that will be incremental to the income of the property holder.

-From the short-term perspective, most people will agree that it is an ideal strategy.
-Many proponents and experts in the real estate field tend to prefer it over the cash flow strategy especially when buying a house.
+From a short-term perspective, most people will agree that it is an ideal strategy.
+Many proponents and experts in the real estate field tend to prefer it over the cash flow strategy, especially when buying a house.